MatteusSouza/MatteusSouza/README.md

-I am an android developer and computer science student at Rio de Janeiro State University.
+I am a computer science student at Rio de Janeiro State University.

 I am looking to specialize in mobile.
 Currently, I only develop for android, but I have a great interest in Kotlin Multiplatform Mobile with a plan to develop for ios in the future.